 Bulgaria is a diverse country and there’s something here for travelers of any style.
 Relax on the beach at Sozopol, dive deeper into history Veliko Tarnovo, or enjoy the culture and nightlife of Plovdiv.
 Whatever you’re looking for, these three Bulgarian cities are sure to have you covered.

-Click here to book your getaway to these three nearby locations!
+Ready to go?
+Click here to book your getaway to these three exciting destinations!

 This is part eight in a nine part Sofia Travel Series.
 Read the rest below!